nathanbrittin/Natural-Product-Bioactivity-Classification/README.md

 - The trained models are evaluated on held-out test sets to ensure generalizability.

+****

-- Additional testing is conducted on experimental spectra from the GNPS repository to confirm the models' performance on real-world data.
+- Testing is also conducted on experimental spectra from the GNPS repository to confirm the models' performance on real-world data.
+Demonstrating that the models, fully trained on in-silico data, can be applied to experimental data with high performance.

 ### 6. Classification and Application: